Sunday night, after the long trail ride (Part II Chapter 19)

-Chase was scared to death about getting her hair cut, but finally resigned herself to it, ‘I can’t get much uglier, can I?’
+Teddy shows up two hours later, with some fake excuse.
+He’s surprised when he sees Chase with her hair freshly cut in a stylish but simple way.
 The result is really good, and Chase can’t stop looking at herself in the mirror.
 ‘I can’t believe it’s me!’

-‘Girls, come over here and have a look,’ the shop assistant beckons them over.
-‘We’ve just received the prom dresses and I thought you’d like to give me a hand hanging them up – and maybe even try one… or two…’
+‘Girls, why don’t you go downstairs and have a look.
+We’ve just received the prom dresses and I thought you’d like to give us a hand hanging them up – and maybe even try one… or two…’

 ‘Are you sure it fits me?’
 Chase turns this way and that, making the yellow and purple dress swirl.

 ‘You look perfect.
 You’re so tall and slim everything fits!’
 Taïga reassures her.
 ‘You don’t even need high heels!’

 ‘Thank God!
 I can’t walk with heels anyway – I look like a man in drag!’

 Chase puts on a fabulous pair of purple heels, and they both laugh as she walks holding on to the wall and waving her arms for balance.